ChrstphrHll/npc_gen/students/Cerridwen Durothil.md

 ---
 ### Description
 - 5th year Half-Elf Ranger in Treskal
-- straight white hair that's loose around the shoulders, Pale Gray eyes, and Light skin
+- short straight black hair that's well kept, Pale Gray eyes, and Light skin
 - Is Gritty and Outspoken, and has Competition as their ideal

 ### Organizations